TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

 - I always have the deck open on a call or to hand if in a meeting.
-I look for stand out points I need clarified.
-If call is going well I don’t look at the deck again after 10 minutes and focus on engaging with the founder
+I look for stand out points I need to be clarified.
+If a call is going well I don’t look at the deck again after 10 minutes and focus on engaging with the founder

 - If there is a new, visual presentation, I still have the deck to hand to refer to (and will pick up on any discrepancy between the two of them)

-- Share it internally if I am interested after a call and see about having a meeting.
-At that point I am really interested and any meeting is serious.
+- Share it internally if I am interested in a call and see about having a meeting.
+At that point, I am really interested and any meeting is serious.

-It is worth noting that for my fundraise process, I personally prefer to have a call before a meeting.
-I have a predilection to be amicable with people, so by having a call to review an opportunity purely on data and the founders intellectual ability to respond in active dialogue, without the opportunity for creating interpersonal bias, I believe is has weighted advantage.
+It is worth noting that for my fundraising process, I personally prefer to have a call before a meeting.
+I have a predilection to be amicable with people, so by having a call to review an opportunity purely on data and the founders intellectual ability to respond in active dialogue, without the opportunity for creating interpersonal bias, I believe has a weighted advantage.